Oscarlight/emailant/README.md

 7. Run the code

-	By default, you should download to Downloads folder (again, I am assuming you are using a Mac).
+	In step 3, most likely, you download to Downloads folder (again, I am assuming you are using a Mac).
 In the terminal, type:

 	```
 	cd Downloads/emailant-master